-James Massola is chief political reporter in the Canberra bureau.
-He was a Walkley finalist in 2015 and has worked in the federal press gallery for eight years, including stints for The Australian Financial Review and The Australian before joining the Sydney Morning Herald and The Age.
+James Massola is chief political correspondent in the Canberra bureau.
+He has worked in the federal press gallery for eight years, including stints for The Australian Financial Review and The Australian before joining the Sydney Morning Herald and The Age.

 A suite of changes to Australia's hate speech laws will be proposed but it will be up to the PM whether the government acts.

 Tony Abbott has laid out a five-point plan for the Coalition to have a chance at the "winnable" next election.